We Asked Hoteliers and Hospitality Designers: What Are the Best Queen Mattresses?

 Why we chose it: A cushiony pillow top encases supportive coils and cooling layers of foam.

 While everyone’s preferences when it comes to comfort is personal, designer Kate Rohrer of Rohe Creative keeps a few things in mind when selecting a hotel bed for perfect sleep.
 The most important thing in her book: The bed has to have coils.
 “I just can’t get behind the memory foam trend,” she admits.
 “Some mattress brands have perfected great hybrid versions that combine the best of coils and high-density foam for durability.”
 One such option?
 The Bear Elite hybrid.
 She was blown away by its comfort (and targeted lumbar support).
-Pillow toppers are also a must for Rohrer (for that extra plush cush!), and the Bear delivers with its hand-quilted option complete with celliant fiber to promote cool, restorative z’s.
-“I think most guests enjoy an extra-cool sleep, so look for integrations like copper foam and celliant fiber that do the work for you.”
+Pillow toppers are also a must for Rohrer (for that extra-plush cush!), and the Bear delivers with its hand-quilted option complete with celliant fiber to promote cool, restorative z’s.
+“I think most guests enjoy an extra-cool sleep, so look for integrations like copper foam and celliant fiber that do the work for you,” she adds.

 Best for Luxurious Support: Simmons Beautyrest Black Mattress